dsomleff/nextjs-camp/summary-app/README.md

 - `context` - Gives access to variable, that contains request, response and other sort of data.
 Exist for both getStaticProps(do not have access to res, req) and   getServerSideProps(do have access to res, req).
 - `getStaticPaths()` for dynamic pages.
 It tells NextJS for which route parameters these pages should be pre-rendered.

+### API Routes
+_Allow building API.
+Create a request, receive respond.
+Classic._
+- create `api` folder.
+- file name must be equal end route url.
+This files always run on the server.
+So you can use any credentials here without fear to compromise them.